Ubuntu Center for Peace Director

-Founder and Executive Director
+Join Hands ESL Founder and Former Executive Director

 Soon after Sheila’s arrival to East St. Louis in 1988, Sr. Julia Huiskamp asked her to mentor a 10-year-old girl who had lost her mother to gun violence at the age of two.
 Sheila fell in love with this little girl and the community, and quickly recognized the value of human relationships in bringing about positive change for those trapped in intergenerational poverty.
 She invited her friends to become mentors, including her husband Mike (then boyfriend), and founded Join Hands in 1990.
 For the first 25 years, it was literally Sheila, Mike, and a couple hundred of their closest friends and donors who kept it going.
 By 2016, it became clear, it was time to give Join Hands her full-time attention.
-Sheila created the Ubuntu Center for Peace as a home for Join Hands and the families served by it, hired employees, and sought grants and additional funding to allow programs to grow.
+Sheila created the Ubuntu Center for Peace as the administrative home for Join Hands and the families served by it, hired employees, and sought grants and additional funding to allow programs to grow.
 Her transformational leadership led to youth programming, additional community services at the Ubuntu Center, and the “Dream Path” program, which now includes the Dream Path Teen Center.
 Her simple approach of building relationships, promoting education and opportunity, and “seeing others as God sees them,” has become a model of success.